The temporary impact of permanent employment incentives: Evidence from Italy: Econometric models

 To determine the appropriate functional form of $f(T_i)$, we conducted an exploratory analysis using polynomial specifications up to the fifth degree.
 As we observed that the function’s behavior stabilized after the second degree, we decided to retain only the linear and quadratic approximations in the initial estimation (based on the widest selected window) and restricted the final estimation to the linear specification, following \citep{Cattaneo2019}.
 As far as bandwidth around the threshold is concerned, we set a maximum symmetric window of three months, but then applied the \textit{Optimal Bandwidth Selection} method of \cite{Calonico2019}, to pick the most appropriate window.

-In terms of comparability with the DiD results, it should be noted that the RD and DiD estimates are not strictly identical, as they capture different treatment effects: the RD measures the local discontinuity in the daily probability of conversion at the eligibility threshold, while the DiD recovers the average annual effect for the eligible cohort.
+In terms of comparability with the DiD results, it is worth noting that the RD and DiD capture different parameters: the RD measures the local discontinuity in the daily probability of conversion at the eligibility threshold, whereas the DiD recovers the average annual effect for the eligible cohort.
 To facilitate comparison, RD estimates can be rescaled (e.g. to yearly probabilities) or expressed relative to the average conversion rate, but they should still be interpreted as local effects at the cutoff.
+Accordingly, we expect RD estimates to be larger: RD focuses on the salient, fully treated cutoff day, whereas DiD dilutes the effect by averaging over the year and across workers whose treatment is active only during days of fixed-term employment.